rednote-hilab/dots.llm1/README.md

 - License: MIT

 The highlights from `dots.llm1` include:

-- **Enhanced Data Processing**: We propose a scalable and fine-grained three-stage data processing framework designed to generate large-scale, high-quality and diverse data for pretraining.
+- **Enhanced Data Processing**: We propose a scalable and fine-grained *three-stage* data processing framework designed to generate large-scale, high-quality and diverse data for pretraining.
+- **No Synthetic Data during Pretraining**: *11.2 trillion* high-quality non-synthetic tokens was used in base model pretraining.
-- **Performance and Cost Efficiency**: `dots.llm1` is an open-source model that activates only 14B parameters at inference, delivering both comprehensive capabilities and high computational efficiency.
+- **Performance and Cost Efficiency**: `dots.llm1` is an open-source model that activates only *14B* parameters at inference, delivering both comprehensive capabilities and high computational efficiency.
 - **Infrastructure**: We introduce an innovative MoE all-to-all communication and computation overlapping recipe based on interleaved 1F1B pipeline scheduling and an efficient grouped GEMM implementation to boost computational efficiency.
-- **No Synthetic Data during Pre-Train**: 11.2 trillion high-quality non-synthetic tokens was used in base model pretraining.
-- **Open Accessibility to Model Dynamics**: Intermediate model checkpoints for every 1T tokens trained are released,  facilitating future research into the learning dynamics of large language models.
+- **Open Accessibility to Model Dynamics**: Intermediate model checkpoints for *every 1T tokens* trained are released, facilitating future research into the learning dynamics of large language models.

 For more details, please refer to our [report](dots1_tech_report.pdf).